Cbcary/Nationdex.bot/README.md

 ## Supporting

-If you appreciate my work, you can support me on my [Patreon](https://patreon.com/retke)!
+If you appreciate Laggron's work, you can support him on his [Patreon](https://patreon.com/retke)!

 ## Contributing